arthurits/ErgoCalculator/README.md

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/paypalme/ArthuritsLtd)

+## Use and installation
+This download is a portable software.
+Please follow this instructions:
+* Dowload the file
+* Unzip the contents to your desired folder
+* Execute (or create a direct link to) ErgoCalcLauncher.exe

 ## Functionalities
 * Work-rest model developed by J. Dul, M. Douwes, M., and P Smitt in 1991 and suggested in [ISO 11226:2000 — Evaluation of static working postures](https://www.iso.org/standard/25573.html)
 ![WR model](/Media/WRmodel.png?raw=true "WR model")